lsolbach/TemplateEngine/README.md

 * refactored code for robustness, removed review issues
 * refactored names of interfaces and classes
 * refactored method call mechanism for template methods
-* refactored symbol tables in ast nodes to a node independend value environment
+* refactored symbol tables in AST nodes to a node independent value environment

 Version 0.9.17 (21.09.2009)
 ---------------------------